KDE/documentation-develop-kde-org/HIG/source/patterns/content/picker.rst

    Using an overlay to pick aditional items.

 -  Use a :doc:`grid </components/editing/grid>` or a
-   :doc:`list </components/editing/list>` to display the selected elemets.
+   :doc:`list </components/editing/list>` to display the selected elements.
--  Open list of additional items to choose in a overlay sheet or a dialog
+-  Open a list of additional items to choose in an overlay sheet or a dialog.
 -  Allow the user to select multiple items at once.
--  Use either an on-demand control or display an button to allow the user to deselect items.
+-  Use either an on-demand control or display a button to allow the user to deselect items.
 -  If the list of selected items can be reordered, place up/down buttons to the right of the list of current items.
 Only enable the up/down buttons when an item is selected and can be moved.
--  Don't have blank list items; use meta-options, (e.g. "None") instead.
+-  Don't have blank list items; use meta-options (e.g. "None") instead.
 -  Place options that represent general options (e.g. "All", "None") at the beginning of the list.
 -  Sort list items in a logical order.
 Alphabetical sorting should be able to change when the text is translated.
--  If the lists or grids appears in a dialog, consider making the window and the lists or grids within it resizeable so that the user can choose how many list items are visible at a time without scrolling.
+-  If the lists or grids appear in a dialog, consider making the window and the lists or grids within it resizeable so that the user can choose how many list items are visible at a time without scrolling.
 -  Use :doc:`sentence style capitalization </style/writing/capitalization>`